10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 Caffeine is a stimulant.
 Caffeine consumption in kids has been found to cause children to sleep less.
 As we know, sleep is important for a child’s development and growth, especially at such a very young age.
 Some other adverse effects of caffeine on kids are jitteriness, nervousness, increased heart rate, and increased blood pressure, among others.

-Eventually, you will need to sleep train your kid.
+Eventually, you will need to sleep-train your kid.
 However, some parents think locking their kid’s door is the answer.
 However, this could potentially have some serious safety repercussions.

-6. Locking kids in their room while sleep training.
 DON’T. I can’t think of anything more dangerous than a kid not being able to get out of their bedroom.
 If there was a fire or some other emergency, children need to be able to open their bedroom doors.
 Source: mom.me

 sleep-training-locked-door